-Nepotism implies old school ties, cliques and clubs; daddy over-ruling the manager to protect his daughter, or promoting the incompetent son.
+epotism implies old school ties, cliques, and clubs; daddy over-ruling the manager to protect his daughter or promoting the incompetent son.
 According to Webster's, nepotism is the "appointing or hiring relatives to positions based on family status rather than on merit."
+Given my position as an employment lawyer and family business coach, I've seen plenty of drama result from nepotism gone wrong!

 Problems include many of those listed below.
 Favoritism and inequality are the most common complaints from non-family members.
-Often, those believed hurt by nepotism don't say anything.
+Often, those believed to be harmed by nepotism say nothing.
 For others, it seems as if it is all they can talk about.
-This tension often leads to lower productivity, lower morale, and higher turnover as employees go elsewhere where they believe they will be treated "fairly."
+This tension often leads to lower productivity, lower morale, and higher turnover, as employees go elsewhere where they believe they will be treated "fairly."

-Even when owners or supervisors try to not favor family members, other employees will question the motives and actions of the supervisor and family employee, leading to claims of conflict of interest, favoritism, or discrimination.
-Hiring relatives in the same work unit, even when complying with the provisions of existing nepotism policies, can limit flexibility and the ability to promote individuals in the future.
+Even when owners or supervisors try not to favor family members, other employees will question the motives and actions of the supervisor and family employee, leading to claims of conflict of interest, favoritism, or discrimination.
+Hiring relatives in the same work unit, even when complying with existing nepotism policies, can limit flexibility and the ability to promote individuals.

-And yet, many employees claim to prefer a "family atmosphere" where there are close ties and relationships hold their value.
+And yet, many employees claim to prefer a "family atmosphere" where there are close ties and relationships that hold their value.
 Here is a sampling of how strongly some people feel about nepotism:

-- "You should never expect to rise high up in a family run business if you're not a family member but if you can rise up high enough to be happy...then what the heck!" - "I have a whole webpage dedicated to my co-worker who is the boss's daughter.
+- You should never expect to rise high up in a family-run business if you're not a family member, but if you can rise up high enough to be happy...then what the heck!" - I have a whole webpage dedicated to my co-worker who is the boss's daughter.
 She is hardly ever at work and when she is, she gets in late and leaves early.
 It's effin bullshit.
 She recently decided to say she was having a nervous breakdown so she could have two weeks off...PAID!
-It's completely unfair to anyone else because if that was the case with someone not related to the bosses, they'd be fired in an instant." - "I wouldn't have a problem with this if the person hired was competent and all things remained equal." - "Sometimes nepotism isn't too bad.
+It's completely unfair to anyone else because if that was the case with someone not related to the bosses, they'd be fired in an instant."

+- I wouldn't have a problem with this if the person hired was competent and all things remained equal." - Sometimes nepotism isn't too bad.
 I have two top-notch employees who had kids looking for work, so I suggested to the big dogs we hire them.
 It works great, whenever they screw up (which is rarely) I don't have to say much, their dads are on them before anything gets out of hand.
-Their dads aren't going to let their reps get tarnished by the kids." - "Any company, big or small, has personality differences, power plays, performance problems, and communication problems.
+Their dads aren't going to let their reps get tarnished by the kids." - Any company, big or small, has personality differences, power plays, performance problems, and communication problems.
 But when you add family relationships to the mix, the soup really gets thick.
 It's tough enough confronting a problem with an employee-a relative stranger.
-But when you have to tell your sister or son they're not performing, your family relationships are at stake." - "Nepotism also demonstrates that popularity is more important than quality.
-While it may be quicker and easier to hire someone that you know is qualified, unless you spend the time and energy to conduct and open hiring process, how can you know that you are hiring the best person for the job?"

-• "I'm currently a senior-level administrator.
+But when you have to tell your sister or son they're not performing, your family relationships are at stake." - Nepotism also demonstrates that popularity is more important than quality.
+While it may be quicker and easier to hire someone that you know is qualified, unless you spend the time and energy to conduct an open hiring process, how can you know that you are hiring the best person for the job?" - I'm currently a senior-level administrator.
 It's a good job, but I feel uncomfortable because my manager hired his daughter as a junior administrator.
 She's the worst worker I've ever seen, but the problem is that she does what she wants-not what I assign.
-She screws up one in a while, too."
+She screws up once in a while, too."